kcrossen/APCalculator/README.md

 The original Calc was modified by eliminating all of the file-based and terminal-based i/o routines.
 All communication with the resulting Calc library is accomplished by function calls with string arguments and string returned values.

 APCalc is implemented as a Qt-based user interface to the Calc library.
 This user interface approximates a blend of the features of the HP-42s and the HP-48, but without graphics, statistical, or CAS functionality.
-The current interface was developed in Qt Creator 4.0.1 "based on Qt 5.6.1 (64 bit)" and has been tested on OS-X 10.11.
+The current interface was developed in Qt Creator 4.0.1, based on Qt 5.6.1 (64 bit), and has been tested on OS-X 10.11.

 APCalc menus are File, Mode, Solve, Equation (Algebraic mode only), Unit, and Constant (more below).